Resident Evil (1996 video game)

-Resident Evil is a 1996 survival horror video game developed and published by Capcom originally for the PlayStation.
-It is the first title in Capcom's Resident Evil franchise.
-Players control Chris Redfield and Jill Valentine, members of the elite task force S.T.A.R.S., who must escape a mansion infested with zombies and other monsters.
+Resident Evil is a 1996 survival horror game developed and published by Capcom for the PlayStation.
+It is the first game in Capcom's Resident Evil franchise.
+Set in the fictional Arklay mountain region in the Midwest, players control Chris Redfield and Jill Valentine, members of the elite task force S.T.A.R.S., who must escape a mansion infested with zombies and other monsters.

-Conceived by producer Tokuro Fujiwara as a remake of his earlier horror game Sweet Home (1989), the development of Resident Evil was led by Shinji Mikami.
-It went through several redesigns, first as Super NES game in 1993, then a fully 3D first-person PlayStation game in 1994 and finally a third-person game.
+Resident Evil was conceived by the producer Tokuro Fujiwara, inspired by the limitations on his 1989 horror game Sweet Home (1989).
+It was directed by Shinji Mikami.
+It went through several redesigns, first as a Super NES game in 1993, then a fully 3D first-person PlayStation game in 1994 and finally a third-person game.
 Gameplay consists of action, exploration, puzzle solving and inventory management.
-Resident Evil establishes many conventions seen later in the series, including the control scheme, inventory system, save system, and use of 3D models superimposed over pre-rendered backgrounds.
+Resident Evil established many conventions seen later in the series, and in other survival horror games, including the inventory system, save system, and use of a vitals-monitoring system instead of a health counter.